Django (1966 film): Django Unchained

 Quentin Tarantino's 2012 film Django Unchained pays several tributes to Corbucci's film.
 In Unchained, Nero plays a small role as Amerigo Vessepi, the owner of a slave engaged in Mandingo fighting with a slave owned by Calvin Candie (Leonardo DiCaprio).
 Upon the loss of that fight, Vessepi goes to the bar for a drink and encounters Django, played by Jamie Foxx.
 Vessepi asks Django what his name is and how it is spelt, and upon Django's informing him that the "D" is silent, says "I know."
-Django Unchained also uses the Rocky Roberts-Luis Bacalov title song (along with several score pieces) from the original film; the film's end credits theme, "Ode to Django (The D Is Silent)", performed by RZA, uses several dialogue samples from Djangos English dub, most prominently María's line "I love you, Django".
+Django Unchained also uses the Rocky Roberts-Luis Bacalov title song (along with several score pieces) from the original film; the film's end credits theme, "Ode to Django (The D Is Silent)", performed by RZA, uses several dialogue samples from Django's English dub, most prominently María's line "I love you, Django".

 Tarantino had previously referenced Corbucci's film in Reservoir Dogs; the scene in which Brother Jonathan's ear is severed by Hugo was the inspiration for the scene in which Vic Vega does the same to Nash.